-There are many experts in the low-carb high-fat (LCHF) way of eating.
+There are many people with knowledge of the low-carb high-fat (LCHF) way of eating.

 So, here is an A to Z guide that brings some of the best online resources together.

-From authors to doctors, dietitians, meal plans, studies and even pizza recipes; this is an introduction to all things LCHF.
+From authors to doctors, dietitians, meal plans, studies and even pizza recipes; this is a guide for all those interested in LCHF.

-Some amazing authors are writing about the benefits of the low carb diet.
+Some accomplished authors are writing about the benefits of the low carb diet.

 Gary Taubes is one of the biggest names in the whole nutrition world.